vlado-github/TinyDFS/README.md

 =======

 A learning project.
-Building a simple distributed database from ground up.
+TinyDFS is a distributed log storage.

-- Database is key-value based and uses files for storage.
+- Database is key-value and uses files for storage.
 - The file data are kept in more than one node.
-- Implements a consistency policy for reads and writes.
-- Tackless the problem of how keeping data in more than one node helps to provide fault tolerance.
+- Consistency over all nodes is eventual.
+- Distributed system has built-in fail over in case of a master queue fails.

 ## Plans

+- All messages in a system must be encrypted.
+- Different databases on persistance layer could be supported if necessary interfaces are provided.
-This project needs to provide evaluation results in terms of performance improvement due to storing data as well as the improved fault tolerance due to multi-node system.
+- This project needs to provide evaluation results in terms of performance improvement due to storing data as well as the improved fault tolerance due to multi-node system.

 ## Build